pspringer/AlluxioWorker/README.md

 1. Compile
 1. Stop all Alluxio processes by entering "./alluxio-stop local"
 1. Start just the master process by entering "./alluxio-start master"
+1. Wait until the .../logs/master.log file shows a message that includes the words "startServing"
+1. Start up the C++ version of the Alluxio worker
+1. Wait until master.log shows an entry with the words "workerRegister"
+1. Invoke the Alluxio client, within the bin directory, with the command "./alluxio fs cat /when"
+1. Verify that the client types out the contents of the *when* file that you created previously
 #### How It Works